 Another recent example is the resignation of the Jewish opinion writer Bari Weiss in 2020 from her position at The New York Times.
 The harassment she had to endure on internal Slack channels for her center-left positions became unbearable.

 The small software company Basecamp with its 57 employees was troubled in 2021.
-In 2017 the company signalized how important they thought the topics of diversity, inclusion, and equity were and allowed a new hire to work on the topic.
+In 2017, the company signalized how important they thought the topics of diversity, inclusion, and equity were and allowed a new hire to work on the topic.
 Roughly one-third of its employees took part in working on DIE issues on a dedicated company message board.
 This was a major mistake.
-As we learned earlier the core premise of the ideology is to problematize everything and find grievances in every small thing.
+As we learned earlier, the core premise of the ideology is to problematize everything and find grievances in every small thing.
 This small thing was a list of funny customer names that floated around the company.

 There was a huge internal discussion where people claimed the company would be riddled with “White Supremacy.”
 Basecamp’s head of strategy, Ryan Singer, questioned the existence of “White Supremacy” in the company but was forced to resign.
-As a result the CEO Jason Fried introduced new rules banning political discussions from internal message boards.
+As a result, CEO Jason Fried introduced new rules banning political discussions from internal message boards.
 A severance package was offered to employees wanting to leave the company and one-third of the employees left.
-Now, that the dust is settled it doesn’t look like the company has taken any long-term harm, they announced to massively expand into their second project HEY.
+Now, that the dust is settled it doesn’t look like the company has taken any long-term harm, they announced to expand into their second project massively, HEY.
 Basecamp made the grave error to give activists an inch.
 They always take a mile.

 The problem of universities breaking down and releasing activists into the public is here to stay with us for a longer time.
-But high tuition fees that produce massive student debt and useless degrees like “gender studies,” creating employees that are too fragile to withstand a normal day in the working place or contribute to the success of a company is not a viable long-term business solution.
+But high tuition fees that produce massive student debt and useless degrees like “gender studies,” creating employees who are too fragile to withstand a normal day in the working place or contribute to the success of a company, is not a viable long-term business solution.

 The only way this can be stopped is when more companies stand up against activists that threaten their companies.
 You don’t kowtow to the mob.
 The companies that understand this will survive this phase, the others won’t because the majority of people are fed up with woke shit and will stop buying and consuming those politicized products.

-This is the fifth part of a seven-part series that investigates why the last 10 years were uniquely turbulent with ever-increasing political division, rampant censorship, and growing authoritarianism.
+This is the fifth part of a seven-part series that investigates, why the last 10 years were uniquely turbulent with ever-increasing political division, rampant censorship, and growing authoritarianism.
 The next part will investigate science.